sepa79/C64Piano/README.md

 ## Development Notes

-GitHub Pages cannot set the cross‑origin headers required for `SharedArrayBuffer` or `Atomics` on its own.
-A bundled [`coi-serviceworker.js`](coi-serviceworker.js) registers a service worker that injects the necessary COOP/COEP headers so the page becomes cross-origin isolated.
-The SID WebAssembly module is embedded as a base64 string and decoded at runtime when isolation is available.
+The synth now runs entirely in JavaScript using standard Web Audio nodes, so no cross-origin isolation or service worker bootstrapping is required for audio playback.

 ## Verification Checklist

-1. Open https://sepa79.github.io/C64Piano/ and confirm `window.crossOriginIsolated` is `true` in the console.
+1. Open https://sepa79.github.io/C64Piano/ and trigger the "Enable Sound" prompt to unlock audio.
-2. Switch to the WASM engine and play notes without “SAB not defined” errors.
+2. Play notes across the keyboard and verify smooth audio output with no console errors.
-3. Ensure the console shows no resources blocked by `Cross-Origin-Embedder-Policy`.
+3. Confirm instrument presets load and save without throwing exceptions.

 ## Font License